 Global positioning system (GPS)

-GPS is a navigational aid that uses signals from satellites to tell you where you are and help you plan journeys.
+A global positioning system (GPS) is a navigational aid that uses signals from satellites to tell you where you are and help plan your journeys.

-GPS devices are available as stand-alone units that can be programmed using a Braille keyboard (see below), which tell you your current location and directions to where you wish to go.
+GPS devices are available as stand-alone units that can be programmed using a Braille keyboard, which tell you your current location and give you directions to where you want to go.

 If you have a smartphone, there are a number of GPS apps you can download.

-The RNIB has more information on GPS products for people with visual impairment.
+The RNIB website has more information about technology and products for people with sight loss, including GPS.

-If you are diagnosed with a condition that affects your vision, you have a legal obligation to inform the Driver and Vehicle Licensing Agency (DVLA).
+If you're diagnosed with a condition that affects your vision, you have a legal obligation to inform the Driver and Vehicle Licensing Agency (DVLA).
 Failure to do so is a crime and can result in a fine of up to £1,000.

-If you are officially registered as having a sight impairment or a severe sight impairment, the DVLA will assume your driving licence is no longer valid and you will no longer be able to drive.
+If you're registered as having a sight impairment, the DVLA will assume your driving licence is no longer valid and you'll no longer be able to drive.

-Occasionally, exceptions are made in people with mild sight impairment.
-If you think this applies to you, then your doctor will need to fill in a DVLA medical information questionnaire (PDF, 218kb).
+Exceptions are occasionally made for people with mild vision impairment.
+If you think this applies to you, then your doctor will need to fill in a DVLA medical information questionnaire (PDF, 265kb).

-You are only legally allowed to drive if you can read a number plate from a distance of 20 metres (65 feet) and an eye test shows your visual acuity is at least 6/12.
-You are allowed to wear glasses or contact lenses when reading the plate or letter chart.
+You're only legally allowed to drive if you can read a number plate from a distance of 20 metres (65 feet), and an eye test shows your visual acuity is at least 6/12.
+You're allowed to wear glasses or contact lenses when reading the plate or letter chart.

 There are also standards relating to your visual field and driving.
-If you have a condition that may reduce your visual field, the DVLA may ask you to undertake a visual field test to demonstrate you are safe to drive.
+If you have a condition that may reduce your visual field, the DVLA may ask you to complete a visual field test to demonstrate you're safe to drive.

-If you are currently employed and have recently been diagnosed with a visual impairment, you should contact the Access to Work scheme.
+If you're currently employed and have recently been diagnosed with a visual impairment, you should contact the Access to Work scheme.

-Access to Work is a scheme run by Jobcentre Plus that provides advice and support on what adjustments and equipment may be required to enable you to do your job.
+Access to Work is a scheme run by Jobcentre Plus that provides advice and support about what equipment and adjustments may be required to enable you to do your job.

 Depending on the size of the company you work for, the grant can pay for 80-100% of costs, up to £10,000.

-If you are currently looking for work, there are three main organisations that can provide some extra advice and support:
+If you're currently looking for work, there are three main organisations that can provide extra advice and support:

-You do not have to disclose you are visually impaired when applying for a job, but it is usually recommended that you do.
+You don't have to disclose that you have a visual impairment when applying for a job, but it's usually recommended that you do.

-If you feel you have been turned down for a job because of your disability, and you were capable of doing the job, you can make a complaint under the Equality Act 2010.
+If you feel you've been turned down for a job because of your disability, and you were capable of doing the job, you can make a complaint under the Equality Act 2010.

 Some people with a visual impairment decide to become self-employed, often because it allows them the flexibility to work at home for hours they choose.